 Quality of life A term often used by healthcare professionals and researchers to refer to the well-being of patients during and after their breast cancer treatment.
 Quality of life can be affected by any of the experiences a patient has from diagnosis through to surviving breast cancer, including the physical, psychological and social implications of the disease and its treatment.

-Radiologist A doctor who specialises in the use of imaging (for example x-rays, ultrasound, CT, PET, MRI) to diagnose and treat disease.
+Radiologist A doctor who specializes in the use of imaging (for example x-rays, ultrasound, CTPETMRI) to diagnose and treat disease.

 Radiotherapy The use of high energy x-rays to destroy cancer cells.